codasanju/ng-s3-analytics/README.md

 Tracking events is important.
 Knowing which section of the application the user visits frequently is extremely important.
-This plugin captures each and every action the user performs on the application like - button click, scroll, hover and page visit.
+This plugin captures each and every action the user performs on the application like - button click, scroll, hover and page visit, console errors & key stroke.
 Analytics are saved in S3 bucket for further analysis.

 <a name="usage"></a>